Jaredslocker21/yourcommunity/README.md

 As a developer, I need to implement a 404 error page to redirect users to

-A 404 page has been implemented and will display if a user navigates to a broken link.

-The 404 page will allow the user to easily navigate back to the main website if they direct to a broken link / missing page, without the need  of the browsers back button.
+The 404 message will allow the user to easily understand what is occuring.
 This covers:

-* Create Member - Only authorized to staff
-* Edit Member - Only authorized to staff
+* Member Detail
-* Delete Member - Only authorized to staff
+* Delete Member
-* Edit Member - Full CRUD TO MEMBER
+* Edit Member

 ``USER STORY - As a developer, I need to implement a 500 error page to alert users when an internal server error occurs``